XaFF-XaFF/Discord-Webhook-Cannon/README.md

 # Discord-Webhook-Cannon
-Discord Webhook Cannon is used to destroy scammers webhooks.
+Discord Webhook Cannon is C# a multithreaded open source Discord Webhook flooder.
+It can be used to flood webhooks which are used in malware.

+# Options
+* You can choose Webhook which you want to flood.
+* You can choose how many threads are going to flood.
+* You can choose message.
+* You can choose proxies from a file (http or https)
+* You can choose nickname and avatar (N/A)

-Work in progress
+# Work in progress